SenseLogic/ATLAS/README.md

 ## Limitations

-*   Those lists appear after the note content itself, since they must be added after is already rendered.
+*   The lists appear after the note content.

 ## Version